Hines94/BabylonBurst/README.md

     - Should automatically merge in changes from the engine
     - If you have changed Engine code you may need to resolve any conflicts

-Extend Code C++:
-- Be careful using .hpp and .h files - unless included in a .cpp they will not be compiled in
-- Follow folder structure:
-    Source
-        CppSource
-            Common - compiled into WASM + Server ServerSpecific - compiled into backend only
-            WASMSpecific - compiled into WASM only
-                WASM_INTERFACE - compiled with Emscripten for Embind (to make Typescript hooks into WASM - see Examples)
-- Register systems to update by including "Engine/GameLoop/CommonGameLoop.h" and using REGISTER_MIDDLE_SYSTEM_UPDATE (START/MIDDLE/END)
-- Register messages from players (clients) by REGISTER_PLAYER_MESSAGE(id for message, function to process)
-- TODO: Custom messages to players from Server

-Extend Code Typescript:
-- Required: Main.ts in TsSource with export function UpdateTick(ecosystem:GameEcosystem)
-- Send messages to Server - if(serverConnection) { serverConnection.SendMessageToServer() }

 Future ideas:
 - TODO: Future iterations include tools for login & account management on AWS & integrate directly into Engine
 - TODO: Future iterations include tools for deployment to AWS
-- TODO: Include Blender tool for uploading models in an easy to use format
 - TODO: Future iterations support for GameLift with matchmaking etc
 - TODO: Future iterations support cloudfront to protect S3 & improve CDN speed
 - TODO: Future iterations support skeletal mesh animator to make animations from ECS easy & support instancing